voedger/voedger-internals/concepts/motivation/motivation.md

 ---

-## Jump to the Clouds
+## Jump to Clouds

 Voedger was initially designed by unTill Software Development Group B.V. ([unTill](https://untill.com/)) in the early 2020s.
 At that time, unTill provided a mature "desktop" POS solution (unTill Prime) for the European market and sought to develop a cloud version and to expand into other markets.

 Technical characteristics of unTill Prime:

 - Over 1 million lines of code (including the "frontend")
-- Database Management System: Firebird
+- RDBMS: Firebird
-- More than 400 tables
+- Database schema: more than 400 tables

 ## Requirements

 Business (unTill company management) came up with the following requirements.

-### Distributed data
+### Distributed Data

 - It shall be possible to create clusters to keep POS data and configuration all over the world.